trmphx/git-flow-workflow/README.md

     <img src="images/feature_branch.png" alt="The feature branch" width="120"/>
 </p>

+## The `release` branch

+The `release` branch should be used when preparing new production releases.
+Typically, the work being performed on `release` branches concerns finishing touches and minor bugs specific to releasing new code, with code that should be addressed separately from the main `develop` branch.

 ## The `hotfix` branch

 In Git flow, the `hotfix` branch is used to quickly address necessary changes in your `main` branch.